darkwire37/darkwire37.github.io/_posts/2022-08-04-Linux-Persistence-and-Evasion-1.md

 This checks the "encoding" build parameter that we specified previously to see if "base64" was selected.
 If it was, encode the current base_code that is Lamprey.py.
 Then, we open decoder.py and store that as a string in decoder_code.
 Finally, we replace the "encoded_code" string that I mentioned earlier with encoded_code (the encoded version of Lamprey.py) and assign that to base_code, right before it returns that to Mythic.

 And that's it!
 We can build a base64 encoded form of Lamprey!
-Oh man, this think looks evil.
+Oh man, this thing looks evil.
 ![lamprey base64](/images/2022/lampreyB64.png){:class="img-responsive"}
 ## Embedding in the System
 Our goal in persistence is to invisible and hard to get rid of.
 Let's talk about that.  (*insert rooster breathing fire*)